Sub Urban (musician)

-Daniel Virgil Maisonneuve (born October 22, 1999), known professionally as Sub Urban, is an American singer and rapper who rose to prominence with his 2019 hit single "Cradles" which gained virality on TikTok.
+Daniel Virgil Maisonneuve (born October 22, 1999), known professionally as Sub Urban, is an American singer-songwriter and producer.
+Born in Nyack, New York and raised in Ridgewood, New Jersey, he started producing and writing songs at fifteen.
+He initially rose to prominence with his hit single "Cradles", which gained virality on TikTok.

 Early life and career

-Maisonneuve was born on October 22, 1999, in Nyack, New York to a French Canadian father and a Taiwanese mother.
-While raised in the suburbs of Ridgewood, New Jersey, he began producing music at the age of 15.
-He was trained in classical piano at the age of 6, but quit due to him being "sick of playing other people's compositions."
-In the fall of 2016, Maisonneuve dropped out of high school, citing manic depression as the main cause for his leisure.
+Daniel Virgil Maisonneuve was born on October 22, 1999, in Nyack, New York.
+His father is of French Canadian descent, while his mother is of Taiwanese descent.
+Maisonneuve was raised in the suburbs of Ridgewood, New Jersey, and begun producing music at the age of 15.
+He was trained in classical piano at the age of 6, but quit because he was "sick of playing other people's compositions."
+In the fall of 2016, Maisonneuve dropped out of high school, citing manic depression.
 Afterwards, he started "isolating" himself to work on various demos and songs.
-The most popular track of his to debut from this period of self-isolation was "Cradles", which skyrocketed in popularity after being shared heavily on video-sharing application TikTok.
-"Freak", the lead single from Sub Urban's Thrill Seeker EP, peaked at number No. 28 on both the Billboard Alternative Airplay chart, and the Hot Rock & Alternative Songs chart.
+"Cradles" skyrocketed in popularity after being shared heavily on video-sharing application TikTok.
+"Freak", the lead single from his Thrill Seeker EP, peaked at number No. 28 on the Billboard Alternative Airplay and the Hot Rock & Alternative Songs charts.
 The song also went viral on TikTok and garnered over 150 million streams.